IBM/zOS-BCPii/Example-Crypto-REXX/README.md

 This sample uses **HWIREST API** to do the following:
 - List CPCs and retrieve the URI and target name associated with the LOCAL CPC (default) or the *CPCname* provided
-- List the LPARs on the designated CPC and query the LPAR status.
+- List the LPARs on the designated CPC
 - For each LPAR matching the requested status (default is operating), access the image activation profile with the same name as the LPAR to rerieve the following information:
      - crypto-activity-cpu-counter-authorization-control